bbbbbr/gameboy_clone_maxstation/README.md

 # Some observed characteristics
 * Game Boy Pocket form factor
 * DMG-like CPU
-* Scrolls a "Loading..." logo on power-up instead of "Nintendo"
+* Scrolls a "Loading..." logo on power-up instead of "Nintendo".
+It ignores the logo in cartridge header and will display it's own even if no cartridge is inserted.
 * Runs too fast (~19.2% faster), as some other clones do
 * Screen has significant motion blur
 * Appears to have trouble powering on if connected to another powered-on Game Boy via Link Port